CaptMD-11/blog/about/index.md

 I also fly (virtually) in the X-Plane 11 flight simulator, and I am active on the X-Plane.org forums, working on a project here and there.
 One of my latest projects includes developing an MD-10-10 for X-Plane 11 with a team of collaborators.

 Carnatic music also interests me greatly.
-I can play the violin and mridangam, and have performed a few concerts, over the past few years.
+I can play the violin and mridangam, and have performed a few concerts over the past few years.

 Here is a link to my <a href="https://www.facebook.com/NydhruvaMusic">Facebook page</a>